SODALITE-EU/ide/README.md

 2. Following the same procedure as before add the following external software repositories to your list of software sites:
 Name: Sirius-XText integration, Location: https://altran-mde.github.io/xtext-sirius-integration.io/p2/
-3. Make sure that in the *Install software* dialog window, in the *Work with* combo box, you also select the *SODALITE IDE* entry.
+3. Make sure that in the *Install software* dialog window, in the *Work with* combo box, you select the *SODALITE IDE* entry.
 In the below panel, mark the *SODALITE IDE* checkbox.
 Be sure the chekbox *Contact all updates sites during install to find required software* is selected.
 Click twice the *Next* button.
 Accept the license, and finish the dialog.
 When prompted, accept.
 Restart Eclipse once the SODALITE IDE has been installed.

 ![Dialog to select the SODALITE features to install](images/Sodalite_Installation_Wizard.png)